Our Verdict

 Crash Test

-The Fllo earned a crash test analysis score that is slightly above average for the group.
+The Fllo earned a crash test analysis score that is slightly above average.
 All options in this review are considered safe and should meet federal guidelines.
 Our testing is somewhat hotter than the guidelines, and we expect some seats to fall below the average, so it is respectable that it came in above the average.
 It is the better of the two Clek options we tested in this metric.

 Despite this average overall result, parents should also consider that installing the seat correctly can impact safety, and our difficulties with installation on this seat give us pause.
 There are seats in this review with better scores in both metrics.